 Federal crimes are investigated by a federal agent or officer, such as DEA agents.
 The prosecutors are often U.S. Attorneys, and the president appoints the judges.
 Furthermore, the procedure for federal cases includes the burden of proof, pretrial, trial, and sentencing.
 In a criminal case, the burden of proof is on the U.S. Attorney or the government.
 That is to say that the government must show evidence that the defendant is guilty “beyond a reasonable doubt.”
 As a result of the government having to prove that the defendant is guilty, the federal court can have various discoverable material, and they might involve other law enforcement agencies.
 Due to all the evidence that they have to consider, the prosecution can be lengthy.

 On the other hand, in state crimes police officers or county sheriffs are the investigators, the prosecutors are state district or city attorneys, and the judges are typically appointed by governors.
-In addition, the steps in Texas’ criminal justice system in a criminal case include arrest, indictment, plea bargaining, trial, and post-trial.
+Also, the steps in Texas’ criminal justice system in a criminal case include arrest, indictment, plea bargaining, trial, and post-trial.
 Generally, prosecutions are quick compared to federal court.

 Some criminal offenses are under state prosecutions because they are a violation of state laws.
 Similarly, some criminal acts are offenses under federal law because it is a federal or national issue (i.e., crimes committed on federal property).
 Nevertheless, there are criminal offenses that can fall under both federal and state laws, and therefore, the defendant can be prosecuted in either federal or state court.